hacksu/mongodb-lesson/README.md

 )
 ```

 So yeah.
-We're updating with one query that indicates which document to update and one update operator that says what to do with it.
+We're updating with one query that indicates which document to update and one update operator that says what to do to it.
 Update operators are interesting because some of them let you modify data without even knowing what it is or what you're changing it into.
 So you might not know what your pokemon's current health is, but let's say you want to increase it by 5.
 You can do that while continuing not to know what it is by just telling MongoDB with the $inc (increment) operator that that's what it should do:

 ```python
 pprint(collection.fetch_one(id_query))